reusablejs/reusable/README.md

 React hooks introduced new ways of thinking about state and side-effects.
 These new ways made old habits obsolete, and require a new type of state management tool that embraces the same concepts:

-- Separation of concern
+- Separation of concerns
 - Reusability
 - Simplicity

+While still providing the developers with structure and architecture with large-scale apps in mind.

 ## Features
 - single-store
 - immutable
 - reactive